 Why am I surprised?

 Well, I was born with a “modernist” bias.
-I believed that everything new and modern was great.
-And imagined that anything from the past couldn’t possibly stack up with what’s new.
+I used to believe that everything new and modern was better.
+And that anything from the past couldn’t possibly stack up with what’s new.

 Today I know that’s silly.
 Great men are very similar, the whole world (and time) over.

-And boy, we could we these days some enlightened rulers of the stature of Marcus Aurelius, couldn’t we?
+And we could use some enlightened rulers of the stature of Marcus Aurelius today, couldn’t we?